How to clear system storage on iPhone

 Before getting into the details of how to clear System Data on iPhone, it’s useful to understand where it originates and why it can be responsible for the low storage space alerts.
 Until iOS 15, System Data was called Other, but apart from the name change, its concept stayed the same through iOS system updates.

-So what is System Data in iPhone storage?
+So, what is System Data in iPhone storage?
 The definition within iOS states that system storage “includes caches, logs, and other resources currently in use by the system.”
-This storage category is the hardest to maintain because it consists of a large variety of miscellaneous data living on your iOS device.
+I prefer a bit different definition: "It's a storage category that is the hardest to maintain because it consists of a large variety of miscellaneous data living on your iOS device."

 How to check iPhone System Data storage

-System Data can be a few gigabytes in size at first and grow or shrink over time depending on how you use your iPhone or iPad.
+System Data can be a few gigabytes in size at first and grow or shrink over time depending on how you use your iPhone.
 It’s common for iPhone System Data to be taking up 5 to 20 GB of space, but if you notice it growing over 20 GB — that’s a sign it’s gotten out of control.

 To prevent this unpleasant surprise, keep an eye on the overall storage consumption in Settings, where iOS breaks down how much storage each category has captured, including Apps, Photos, Media, iOS, and System Data.